joshuaroyar/thrustlab/docs/knowledge base/overhual station/overhaul.md

 📍 OVERHAUL STATION TAB
 OVERHAUL STATION
-Step into the Overhaul Bay, where hands-on learning takes flight.
+Step into the Overhaul Station, where hands-on learning takes flight.
 In this interactive zone, students dive into the intricate process of assembling and disassembling turbofan engine components—gaining a deeper understanding of each part’s role and the essential principles of gas turbine engine overhaul.
 It’s where theory meets practice, transforming knowledge into real-world technical skill.